FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Opening solved=Appears in the box left of the board on the "Opening" page (http://lichess.org/training/opening).
 You can address the player directly here, so something like "You solved the opening" is acceptable if it is kept short enough.

 Recently played openings=A list of your last-played openings.
 Appears as a heading below the board on the "Opening" page (http://lichess.org/training/opening).
 Do NOT translate "played" as "finished", because that implies success at the openings, which is not always the case.

+Puzzles=One of the 3 rectangular buttons on the "training" page (http://lichess.org/training).
+This chooses puzzles as your training type.

+Coordinates=One of the 3 rectangular buttons on the "training" page (http://lichess.org/training).
+This chooses coordinates as your training type.

+Openings=One of the 3 rectangular buttons on the "training" page (http://lichess.org/training).
+This chooses openings as your training type.

+Latest updates=A list of the last blog updates.
+Appears as a heading to a box at the bottom of the "Play" page (http://lichess.org/).

+Tournament winners=A list of tournament winners.
+Appears on the "Play" page (http://lichess.org) as a heading to a box that contains a list of the recent winners.

+Name=This appears in the form for creating a new team (http://lichess.org/team/new).
+You choose your team name in this field.

+Description=This appears in the form for creating a new team (http://lichess.org/team/new).
+You write a description for your team in this field.

+No=Appears in the settings (http://lichess.org/account/preferences).

+Yes=Appears in the settings (http://lichess.org/account/preferences).

+Help:=Appears next to the chess CAPTCHA when signing up (http://lichess.org/signup) with a link after it.
+It also appears in the forum when you want to post something.

+Create a new topic=Click this button in the forum (http://lichess.org/forum/general-chess-discussion) to create a new topic.

+Topics=Appears in the forum and showss how many topics a category has (http://lichess.org/forum).

+Posts=Appears in the forum and shows how many posts a category has (http://lichess.org/forum).

+Last post=Appears in the forum and shows the time of the last post (http://lichess.org/forum).

+Views=Appears in the forum and shows how many views a topic has (http://lichess.org/forum).

+Replies=Appears in the forum and shows how many replies a topic has (http://lichess.org/forum/general-chess-discussion).

+Reply to this topic=The title over your message when posting in the forum.

+Reply=The button at the bottom of a topic page.
+Click the button to reply to a topic.

+Message=This is where you write your message for replying to a topic or creating a topic in the forum.

+Create the topic=The button at the bottom of the page (http://lichess.org/forum/general-chess-discussion/form).
+Click it to create your topic.

+Reopen the topic=Click this button in the forum to reopen a topic that earlier was closed.

+Close the topic=Click this button in the forum to close a topic.

+Report a user=The header on this page (http://lichess.org/report).
+Use this form to report a user.

+User=To report a user, you need to write their name in this field (http://lichess.org/report).

+Reason=Choose a reason for reporting a user (http://lichess.org/report).

+What's the matter?=Default choice in dropdown that describes the options to choose from (http://lichess.org/report).

+Cheat=Choose this option if a user cheated.
+Appears in the reason dropdown on the page (http://lichess.org/report).

+Insult=Choose this option if a user insulted you.
+Appears in the reason dropdown on the page (http://lichess.org/report).

+Troll=Choose this option if a user is trolling.
+Appears in the reason dropdown on the page (http://lichess.org/report).

+Other=Choose this option if you have another reason than the ones in the dropdown list.
+Appears in the reason dropdown on the page (http://lichess.org/report).

+Paste the link to the game(s) and explain what is wrong about this user behavior.=Appears under the description box on the page for reporting a user (http://lichess.org/report).

+by %s=The %s is the username of the poster in the forum.
+This is used in the 'Last post' column (http://sv.lichess.org/forum/general-chess-discussion).

+This topic is now closed.=This sentence appears in the forum when a topic is closed.

+Theming=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
+This button that looks like an eye appears on the top bar in all the pages and it says "Theming" when you hover it.

+Donate=Click this button (at the bottom of any page) to make a donation.

+Blog=Appears in the bottom left of any page and redirects you to the blog.

+Map=Appears in the bottom left of any page and redirects you to the world map where you can see real time chess moves. (http://lichess.org/world-map)

+Real time world map of chess moves=This sentence appears when you hover over "Map" at the bottom left on any page.

+Questions & Answers=Appears when you hover over "Q&A" at the bottom left on any page.

+Notes=Appears on the left side while playing a game.
+Click this to type your private notes.

+Type private notes here=Appears in the "Notes" box on the left side while playing a game.
+Click in the box to type your private notes.

+Game display=The title on your account preferences page where you can change your game design (http://lichess.org/account/preferences).

+Piece animation=Here you can change the speed of your piece animation or select none (http://lichess.org/account/preferences).

+Material difference=Choose if you want to see the material difference while playing a game. (http://lichess.org/account/preferences).